cshah13/employement-baltimore-denver/README.md

 ## Data Answers

 ### How does the average household income differ in Baltimore and Denver?
 When looking at different factors surrounding employement, we can begin by comparing the average household income in the two cities.
+[The pivot table and graphs](https://github.com/cshah13/workforce-opportunities-baltimore-denver/blob/main/Household%20Income%20Analysis.xlsx) used for this comparison show that the average household income in Denver is higher than the average income in Baltimore.
+The median household income in Baltimore is $30,586.5 compared to $37,660.75 in Denver.
+Although the differences do not seem vast, the range of income in Denver is only $41,723 compared to a much higher range of $54,646 in Baltimore.
+We can begin to see that household income is lower in Baltimore.

 ### How do the employement rates rates differ in Baltimore and Denver?
 ### What does the availability of jobs look like in Baltimore and Denver?